 If you are a self-funder, you are entitled to a free assessment of your care needs.
 After this, the council can manage your care for you for a one-off arrangement fee.
 You may choose to enter into private arrangements with care providers to arrange your care.
 Additionally, you may also be able to apply for a deferred payment loan to finance your care.

-You can also secure the services of an independent social worker or broker for example, to manage your care packages.
+You can also secure the services of a broker to manage your care packages.

 While paying for your care, the amount of your savings and investments will reduce.
 You should let us know when this amount gets close to the capital limit (£23,250).